-Your doctor may prescribe a painkiller to help you battle your chronic nerve pain.
-The problem here is these pills are addicting and are a short-term solution to a long-term problem.
+Your doctor may prescribe a painkiller to help relieve your chronic nerve pain.
+The problem with this approach is these drugs have addictive properties and are a short-term solution to a long-term, deeper problem.

 Whichever treatment you need for pain relief, check out these herbs and natural remedies so you can start feeling better and more yourself today.

 If you want to try an herb for nerve pain and ease the symptoms, give valerian a try.
 The National Center for Complementary and Alternative Medicine (NCCAM) has been used for medicine in the times of ancient Romans and Greeks.

 Known as Valerianaoffcinalis, this plant is native to Europe and Asia, though now you can also find it in North American.
 The underground stems of this plant are used to make supplements in the form of liquid extracts, capsules, and tablets.

 Naturopathic physician Dr. Sharol Tilgnet says it’s used to treat a wide range of conditions, such as backaches, shingles, nervous palpitations, emotional stress, insomnia, anxiety, restlessness, and hysteria.
 It’s used as an anti convulsion, anti-spasmodic, and a relaxing nervine.

 Before you decide to start taking this herb, talk to your doctor.
 You’ll want to know if you have to worry about any drug interaction problems or any side effects.